DaveEdge1/LMR/README.md

 # Last Millenium Reanalysis
 [Zhu et al., 2024](https://gmd.copernicus.org/articles/17/3409/2024/)

+## Purpose
+* This repo is designed specifically for use in PReSto.
+While other use cases may be practicable, we do not plan to support them here.
+This container utilizes the python package 'cfr' for paleoclimate data assimilation based on this tutorial: '[LMR](https://fzhu2e.github.io/cfr/notebooks/lmr-cli.html)' by Feng Zhu and Julien Emile-Geay

 ## How to run the container:
 * launch docker on your local machine
 * open a shell and navigate to a directory: the directory needs the configs.yml file and a folder named recons